How to Upgrade a Laptop Processor – is It Possible in 2025?

 Step 2: Remove the Battery

-As you have already downloaded the service manual, and it has all the steps, so it won’t be a problem if you have a different laptop.
+As you have already downloaded the service manual, and it has all the steps, it won’t be a problem if you have a different laptop.

 Step 3: Remove the Back Cover